-In order to do your writing justice, you’ll need to optimise your web content with the keywords and phrases you want to be found for.
+To do your writing justice, you’ll need to optimise your web content with the keywords and phrases you want to be found for.
 Don’t stuff them in like a handful of Quality Street at Christmas time.
 Sprinkle your keywords into your content.
 Make the words weave in naturally.
-The search engine bots are getting increasingly clever, so use synonyms too.
-These will help your rankings and help your writing.
+The search engine bots are getting increasingly smart, so use synonyms too.
+These will help your rankings and improve your writing.

 And don’t forget to write a strong meta description and link to other relevant content on your site.

-There’s no getting away from it, content marketing is a must for any business that is serious about bagging more customers and not lagging behind.
+There’s no getting away from it; content marketing is a must for any business serious about bagging more customers and not lagging behind.
 But if you don’t have the time to write, and would rather not get Kyle from the customer service department to do it, let us write for you.

 We’ll make sure your website is regularly updated with relevant, topical articles that will do wonders for your organic SEO and will be great for sharing, giving your social media efforts a boost too.